Vietnam.vn - Nền tảng quảng bá Việt Nam

 On August 30, a group of 12 Gabonese officers announced that the border would be closed until further notice.

-Mr Oligui said President Ali Bongo "has been retired".
+Mr Oligui said that President Ali Bongo "has been retired".
 "He has every right.
 He is a normal Gabonese citizen like everyone else," Mr Oligui said.

 Mr. Oligui is expected to be sworn in as "transitional president" on September 4.
 Previously, five other African countries including Mali, Guinea, Sudan, Burkina Faso and Niger have experienced coups in the past three years.